 Pay for Performance.
 Our executive compensation programs are designed to deliver pay in accordance with corporate and individual performance, rewarding superior performance and providing consequences for underperformance.
-We believe that compensation of our NEOs for fiscal year 2021 was aligned with the Company's performance during 2021, in which we executed on our strategy to build an innovative immuno-oncology company, grow a diversified commercial product portfolio and also met many of our specific financial, legal and organizational targeted achievements.
+We believe that compensation of our NEOs for fiscal year 2022 was aligned with the Company's performance during 2022, in which we executed on our strategy to build an innovative immuno-oncology company, grow a diversified commercial product portfolio by adding our second approved and commercialized product, and also met many of our specific financial, legal and organizational targeted achievements.